toddcf/code-snippets/javascript/objects/arrays/loops/reduce.md

 ### Variation with Arrow Function

 Put a callback function inside the reduce method:
-We also have access to the previous value.
+- We also have access to the previous value.
 So to add them all up, just add the previous value with the current value.
-"Index" is the position at which we want to start in the array, which in this case is 0.
+- "Index" is the position at which we want to start in the array, which in this case is 0.

 ```
 const sampleArray = [ 3, 5, 6 ];

 function calcAvg( arr ) {
-  const sum = arr.reduce( ( prev, cur, index ) => prev + cur, 0 );
+  return arr.reduce( ( prev, cur, index ) => prev + cur, 0 );
 };

 calcAvg( sampleArray );